n8n-io/n8n-docs/docs/workflows/executions/custom-executions-data.md

 # Custom executions data

-You can set custom data on your workflow using the Code node. n8n records this with each execution.
-You can then use this data when filtering the executions list.
+You can set custom data on your workflow using the Code node or the [Execution Data node](/integrations/builtin/core-nodes/n8n-nodes-base.executiondata/). n8n records this with each execution.
+You can then use this data when filtering the executions list, or fetch it in your workflows using the Code node.

 --8<-- "_snippets/workflows/executions/custom-execution-data-availability.md"

+## Set and access custom data using the Code node

+This section describes how to set and access data using the Code node.
+Refer to [Execution Data node](/integrations/builtin/core-nodes/n8n-nodes-base.executiondata/) for information on using the Execution Data node to set data.
+You can't retrieve custom data using the Execution Data node.

-## Set custom executions data
+### Set custom executions data

 Set a single piece of extra data: